+(Grading

-Grading: Percentage Letter Grade
+Range of Marks Letter Grade Equivalent

 90-100 A+

-80-89 А
+80-89 A

 75-79 B+

 70-74 В

 65-69 C+

-60-64 С
+60-64 C

 55-59 D+

 50-54 D

-40-49 E
+40-49 E (Marginally below 50% - Marginally

+failing)

-0-39 F
+0-39 F (Below 50% - Failing)

-Description of Course Requirements:
+Description of Course Requirements

-Turnitin Service and Moodle: Unless you have made alternate arrangements with the professor, you will hand in written essays to Turnitin - a service that York University has enrolled in, which helps professors identify plagiarism and helps students maintain academic honesty.
+Turnitin Service and Moodle

+Unless you have made alternate arrangements with the professor, you will hand in all written assignments and essays to the Turnitin - a service that York University has enrolled in, which helps professors identify plagiarism and helps students maintain academic honesty.
+More importantly, I invite you to use this service yourself to flag any potential problems with your writing/referencing.
 You will be able to access Turnitin through the Moodle application for this course.
-Note that I will be making use of

-Moodle to post important information and any changes to the course - be sure to check Moodle regularly.
+Note that I will be making use of Moodle to post important information and any changes to the course - be sure to check Moodle regularly.